Our Commitment to Safety

 We have ZERO tolerance for inappropriate behavior of any kind, and we put resources behind that stance.
-Over the years, we have been taken many actions to help combat child abuse of any kind, including advocating for the passage of the U.S. PROTECT ACT, which improved background screening systems and access.
-We have also partnered with the FBI, the National Center for Missing & Exploited Children and the Center for Disease Control to contribute to the development of safety practices that benefit ALL youth-serving organizations.
+Over the years, we have taken many actions to help combat child abuse of any kind, including advocating for the passage of the U.S. PROTECT ACT, which improved background screening systems and access.
+We have also partnered with the FBI, the National Center for Missing & Exploited Children and the Centers for Disease Control to contribute to the development of safety practices that benefit ALL youth-serving organizations.

 America’s young people deserve nothing less than our constant focus on their safety and our firm commitment to protect every child who is entrusted to our care.

 Our Six-Step Safety Plan

 Boys & Girls Clubs of America (BGCA) is committed to helping our Clubs provide a safe and secure experience for youth.
 Through our Child & Club Safety Department, we implement a six-step plan that follows the best practices available today, using the latest advances in technology and expertise: